 - Meaningful Name: Descendant of a black dragon.

-- Nice Job Breaking It, Hero: Girard's hatred of Soon Kim and his paranoia that Kim would break his word to "check in" on the gates led Girard to give a completely random set of coordinates for his gate instead of the real ones.
+- Nice Job Breaking It, Hero!: Girard's hatred of Soon Kim and his paranoia that Soon would break his word to "check in" on the gates led Girard to give a completely random set of coordinates for his gate instead of the real ones.
 Unfortunately, since finding the gates has become a matter of life-and-death, this has made the good guys' job much, much harder, since they have to comb the largest desert in the world — all the while dealing with the illusions, distractions and traps that Draketooth set up to obscure it — to find it, a process that could take months or years.
 To make matters worse, the only other person he told the true coordinates to was Serini, whose diary is in the possession of Xykon and his allies.
 So essentially, the bad guys have the coordinates for the gate and could easily reach it within seconds while the heroes were still looking.
 Nice going, Draketooth.

 - Posthumous Character: He's been dead for at least twenty years.